Waverley (NSW)

 Waverley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Waverley (NSW) is around 4,489 people.
-This figure reflects an increase of 273 individuals since the 2021 Census, which reported a population of 4,216 people.
-The change was inferred from AreaSearch's estimation of the resident population at 4,351 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 61 validated new addresses since the Census date.
-This results in a population density ratio of 7,481 persons per square kilometer, placing Waverley in the top 10% of national locations assessed by AreaSearch.
-The suburb's growth rate of 6.5% since the 2021 census exceeded that of the SA3 area at 6.0%, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 89.0% of overall population gains during recent periods, driving primary growth for the area.
+As of Feb 2026, AreaSearch estimates the population of the suburb of Waverley (NSW) to be around 4,489.
+This reflects a growth of 273 people since the 2021 Census, which reported a population of 4,216.
+The change is inferred from an estimated resident population of 4,351 in Jun 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 7,481 persons per square kilometer, placing Waverley among the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 6.5% since the 2021 Census exceeded that of its SA3 area at 6.0%.
+Overseas migration contributed approximately 89.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Looking ahead, an above median population growth is projected for national statistical areas, with Waverley expected to grow by 865 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 19.0% in total over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia aggregations released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2-level projections released in 2022 with a base year of 2021 for uncovered areas.
+Growth rates by age group are applied to all areas from 2032 to 2041.
+According to these projections, the suburb is expected to grow by 830 persons to 2041, reflecting an overall gain of 15.4% over the 17 years.

 Frequently Asked Questions - Population